Md-Maruf-1727/customer-churn-prediction-ml/README.md

 [![Docker](https://img.shields.io/badge/Docker-Ready-2496ED?style=for-the-badge&logo=docker&logoColor=white)](https://docker.com)

 > **Predict which customers are about to leave — before they do.**
-> An end-to-end machine learning pipeline with REST API, interactive web UI, and Streamlit dashboard.
+> An end-to-end machine learning pipeline with FastAPI backend, interactive web UI, and Streamlit dashboard.

 ---